NIAEFEUP/tts-scraper-js/README.md

 ## Running

+First, install the dependencies by running `npm install`.
+This only needs to be run for the first time and every time there is an update in package versions.

 To scrape faculties and output to `stdout`, run `npm start --silent -- faculties`.

 To scrape faculties and save the result to a file named `faculties.csv` inside the `results` directory, run `npm start --silent -- faculties > results/faculties.csv`.